 Using Popcorn Time is surprisingly simple.
 It features an easy to use interface and options to control playback through VLC instead of the built-in player.
 Popcorn Time is designed for watching on your laptop, though the site also looks great on large screens.
 If you’re a Chromecast user, you might be looking for an easy way to stream that content from your Popcorn Time client to your television.
 There are a few different ways to accomplish this, and we’re happy to say that it’s pretty easy if you know what you’re doing.

-So whether you’re looking to marathon the new season of your favorite television show, or you want to watch the newest Blockbuster film, you can grab your laptop or smartphone, turn on your TV, pop some popcorn in the microwave, and get ready for a night at the movies—all from within your own house.
-Let’s take a look.
+Whether you’re looking to marathon the new season of your favorite television show or you want to watch the newest blockbuster film, grab your laptop or smartphone, turn on your TV, pop some popcorn, and get ready for a night at the movies—all from within your own house.

 Popcorn Time Versions

 Since its shutdown in 2014, various versions of Popcorn Time have emerged from the web over the past six years.
 Of course, all of these apps claim to be the proper follow-up version of getpopcornti.me, the original name of the platform.

 Some platforms have taken the name and interface of Popcorn Time despite being completely unrelated to the service altogether (this can be seen in online services like Popcorn Time Online, which aren’t discussed by fans of the platform in a nice light).
 Other versions come from fairly trustworthy sources, though even these are surrounded by misinformation, leading to the confusion of users online and a general mistrust for some of the platforms.